The individual instructor determines the number of acceptable absences, if any, and has the final word in these matters.

 Through programs, publications and special events the Office of Alumni Affairs actively engages SVA alumni in an effort to advance their educational and professional best interests while encouraging their support of the College.

-Students who meet one of the following requirements are eligible to receive a discount of $50 per continuing education course:
+Students who meet one of the following requirements are eligible to receive a 20% discount on continuing education courses:

 • Attended SVA from 1947-1979 and enrolled for one full semester.